The Forgotten Toys

-The Forgotten Toys is a 1997–99 British animated comedy television series based on the children's book The Night After Christmas.
+The Forgotten Toys is a 1997–99 British animated comedy television series based on James Stevenson's children's book The Night After Christmas.
 It was made by Hibbert Ralph Entertainment, featuring the voices of Joanna Lumley and Bob Hoskins.
 It is a poignant and emotional tale of abandoned toys who are searching for children to love them.
 It aired on CITV in the UK, on ABC in Australia.

 The series is available to watch on BritBox and Prime Video.